codetronik/KernelV/README.md

 The built binary is not signed.
 Run in test mode.

 Features
-- Scan binary patterns from kernel drivers
+- Scan binary patterns in kernel drivers
 - Hide the driver
 - Detect hidden drivers